googleapis/google-cloud-java/.github/ISSUE_TEMPLATE/bug_report.md

 1. Specify the API at the beginning of the title (for example, "BigQuery: ...")
    General, Core, and Other are also allowed as types
-2. OS type and version
+2. OS type and version:
-3. Java version
+3. Java version:
-4. google-cloud-<service> version
+4. google-cloud-java version(s):

 #### Steps to reproduce

   1. ?
+  2. ?

 #### Code example